IolaniDev/KnowYourAngles/README.md

 ## Branches
-- master: Includes Crashlytics, Fabric, and using "u" for the answer "undefined"
+- master: deployable, working version of the KnowYourAngles app
 - Version2: Includes a Launch Screen, Summary Page, and Scratch Paper
 - Version3:
 - Version4: Big Revision of Summer 2018 which includes